-If you are looking for some spectacular side trips to add to your Cradle Mountain adventure, Mt Roland offers just that and something more, with spectacular views all the way to Bass Strait on a clear day.
+If you are looking for some spectacular side trips to add to your Cradle Mountain adventure, Mt Roland offers just that and something more.
+Scramble over the large boulders of the Mt Roland Massif and on a clear day gain spectacular views all the way to Bass Strait.

 - Stunning tall eucalypt forest